pavitramehra/instaseed/README.md

 # instaseed
-WebSite for Annual Event of ECell NSIT
+Website for Annual Event of ECell NSIT